Nermai: Plot

-Gowrishankar is an Economics professor at a college where his younger sister Radha and the spoiled Raja are students.
+Gowrishankar is an economics professor at a college where his younger sister Radha and the spoiled Raja are students.
 Raja's father Jaikumar is a smuggler that wants his son to lead a virtuous life away from crime.
 Raja, however, happily uses his father's wealth as a shield to act out at college and has several run-ins with Radha.
 A desperate Jaikumar appeals to Gowrishankar to help put Raja on the right path and the professor agrees.
-Raja is ungrateful and conspires to have Gowrishankar fired but soon realizes the errors of his ways.
+Raja is ungrateful and conspires to have Gowrishankar fired but soon realises the errors of his ways.
 He becomes a model student and falls in love with Radha.
 Jaikumar is elated and attempts to move away from his own illegal activities.
 This worries his partners, Seetharam and Pappa Naidu.
-They seek to protect themselves and set up several plots to neutralize Gowrishankar.
+They seek to protect themselves and set up several plots to neutralise Gowrishankar.
 Raja and Gowrishankar work together to protect their loved ones and stop the evil men.